-However, the overall commitment of Directors is not expressed merely in their attendance at Board meetings.
-For all Directors, the activities associated with the meetings (study of documentation on items on the agenda, meeting preparation, talks and requests for information, etc.) and the activities related to participation in Board Committees must be taken into consideration.
+For all Directors, the overall commitment consists of the activities associated with the meetings (study of documentation on items on the agenda, meeting preparation, talks and requests for information, etc.) and the activities related to participation in Board Committees.

-The Board meetings lasted an average of 4 hours and 15 minutes, a duration considered adequate to meet the need for thorough development and discussion of matters on the agenda, also in view of the appropriate meeting and pre-meeting information, and the number of meetings held.
+The Board meetings lasted an average of 3 hours and 55 minutes, a duration considered adequate to meet the need for thorough development and discussion of matters on the agenda, also in view of the appropriate meeting and pre-meeting information, and the number of meetings held.

-In 2019, as at the date this Report was approved, the Board of Directors has held 4 meetings.
-The Company's 2019 financial calendar - announced to the market (and made available on the website) in December 2018 in compliance with the Borsa Italiana Regulations - indicates the following dates: 7 May for the approval of the Interim Statement as at 31 March 2019, 31 July for the approval of the Half-yearly Report as at 30 June 2019 and 5 November for the approval of the Interim Statement as at 30 September 2019.
+In 2020, as at the date of approval of this Report, the Board has held 4 meetings.
+The Company's 2020 financial calendar - announced to the market (and made available on the website) in January 2020 in compliance with the Borsa Italiana Regulations - indicates the following dates: 5 May for the approval of the Interim Statement as at 31 March 2020, 4 August for the approval of the Half-yearly Report as at 30 June 2020 and 3 November for the approval of the Interim Statement as at 30 September 2020.